 Should You Have an Honorary Bridesmaid or Bridal Party Member?

 Honorary bridesmaids or bridal party members are most commonly included in a wedding when the bride decides to keep the official bridal party confined to immediate family members, like a sibling or sister-in-law.
 In these circumstances, the honorary bridal party members will be the close friends the bride would have made bridal party members had they extended the circle.
-This can be especially helpful if a younger family member (like, say, a teenage younger sibling) is serving as MOH—older and more knowing friends of the bride can step in to perform traditional duties such as planning the bachelorette party.
+This can be especially helpful if a younger family member (like, say, a teenage younger sibling) is serving as maid of honor—older and more knowing friends of the bride can step in to perform traditional duties such as planning the bachelorette party.

 An honorary bridesmaid or bridal party member may also be a friend that is important to the bride but is perhaps not in the bride's core group of friends.
 A bride may, for example, have a close-knit group of friends from childhood that will serve as their bridal party members, but they could have more recently grown close with a group from graduate school and can’t imagine their wedding day without them.
-The honorary bridesmaid may not even be a "maid".
-There are no rules saying honorary bridal party members must be a woman.
+The honorary bridesmaid may not even be a 'maid.
+There are no rules saying honorary bridal party members must be women.

 Whatever your reason for including honorary bridal party members may be, the most important thing to know is that the title is best reserved for a group of people rather than one or two individuals.
 “If it’s a very small group, one to three people, it’s better to include them as a bridal party to keep from hurting feelings,” says Butler.
 “Including multiple people at this second-tier works because then they’re like ‘Oh, I’m honorary with you,’ and there’s not this feeling of getting left out.”

-Some brides will also include tween family members that have aged out of the flower or ring bearer roles, but are not quite old enough to be full-fledged bridal party members as honorary members of the bridal party.
+Some brides will also include tween family members that have aged out of the flower or ring bearer roles, but are not quite old enough to be full-fledged bridal party members, as honorary members of the bridal party.
 The junior bridal party member title also works in this situation.

 Honorary Bridal Party Member Duties